socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Default config.php Examples
 ---------------------------
-When you use SQLite as your Nextcloud database, your ``config.php`` looks like this after installation.
+When you use SQLite as your cyfrSpaces database, your ``config.php`` looks like this after installation.
 The SQLite database is stored in your Nextcloud ``data/`` directory.
 SQLite is a simple, lightweight embedded database that is good for testing and for simple installations, but for production Nextcloud